MinaProtocol/mina/src/app/website/posts/scans.markdown

 We have multiple trees now.
 Interestingly, we have exactly $$log(R)$$ trees pending at a time.
 Again our longer trees take up an extra layer than traditional binary trees, so in this case $$3R-1$$ nodes since we have $$R$$ leaves, and we have $$log(R)$$ of these trees.^[In order to prevent latency and space from growing over time, we need to make sure we complete work as fast as we add it]

-Now that we have thoroughly optimized our throughput and latency, let’s optimize for space.
+Now that we have thoroughly optimized our throughput and latency, let’s optimize for&nbsp;space.

 ## Optimize size